Smart Home Maintenance Tips & Expert Advice

 • Why It’s Solid: Soap breaks down grease, and water washes it out, making a good natural drain cleaner for pipe clogs caused by fat.

-• Tip: If the clogged drain fights back, toss in a pinch of baking soda.
+• Tip: If the clogged drain resists, add a pinch of baking soda.

 4. Salt and Baking Soda: Tough Stuff for Clogged Drains